AD4Noobs/site/content/day_1_challenges/_index.md

 ## GPO Challenges

 Group Policy Objects allow you to customize the environment.
-Below are some challanges for you to try.
+Below are some challenges for you to try.

 ### Change the internet explorer home page for all the users (Easy)